samgrcn/DeepGPT/README.md

   - Medium (350M parameters) - GPT-2 medium
   - Large (800M parameters) - Custom size
   - XL (1.5B parameters) - Custom size

+## Optimizations

+This implementation includes several advanced optimizations from the DeepSeek paper to improve both efficiency and performance:

+### Multi-Head Latent Attention
+- Reduces quadratic attention complexity to linear scaling
+- Projects queries to a small, learnable latent space
+- Significantly reduces memory usage and computational requirements
+- Enables longer context windows with minimal performance impact
+- Configurable latent dimension that scales with model size

+### Rotary Position Embeddings (RoPE)
+- Replaces traditional position embeddings with rotary embeddings
+- Encodes position information directly in the attention computation
+- Improves model's ability to generalize to longer sequences
+- Better handles relative positions between tokens
+- More efficient implementation with fewer parameters

+These optimizations are enabled by default and can be configured in `config.py`.

 ## Requirements